santamm/distributed-Inference/README.md

-# NetMind Inference platform description (draft)
+# NetMind Inference platform

 # Intro

-This page walks through our proposal for the NetMind inference platform for serving ML models using Celery and FastAPI.
+This page describes the NetMind inference platform for serving ML models using Celery and FastAPI.

 Below is a summary of potential approaches for deploying (pre)trained models to production: